Skip to content

 Controversies

 Radiological evaluation remains controversial.
-Plain x-ray usually identifies the transitional fracture, and the degree of displacement.
+Plain x-rays usually identify the transitional fracture and the degree of displacement.
 However, CT (ideally with 3D reconstruction) is more accurate in estimating the degree of displacement and fracture separation.

 Case courtesy of Dr Yasser Asiri, Radiopaedia.org.
 From the case rID: 64778

-CT can help in identifying the number and position of fragments.
-The issue of whether CT or MRI alters treatment or prognosis when compared with plain X-ray has not been fully investigated.
+CT can help identify the number and position of fragments.
+The issue of whether CT or MRI alters treatment or prognosis when compared with plain X-rays has not been fully investigated.
 Limited research has been carried out on whether CT, with its greater accuracy, actually affects treatment or patient outcome.
-Liporace et al in 2012 found that interobserver and intra-observer agreements about primary treatment plans did not differ significantly between radiography alone and radiography plus CT.
-This showed that the addition of CT did not actually change the impression about the degree of displacement in each case.
+Liporace et al 2012 found that interobserver and intra-observer agreements about primary treatment plans did not differ significantly between radiography alone and radiography plus CT.
+This showed that the addition of CT did not actually change the impression of the degree of displacement in each case.
 This raises the question as to whether CT really alters outcomes despite having perceived greater benefits.

 References